julianritchey/Module-1-Challenge/README.md

 MintGreen's renewable energy-powered mining centers are helping businesses and communities lower their carbon footprint, along with cryptocurrency mining as a whole.
 MintGreen has proven that not only is heat recovery and distribution from the cryptocurrency mining process possible but mining can also serve a two-fold purpose.

-Moving forward, MintGreen's primary key performance indicators (KPIs) will be the following:
+Moving forward, MintGreen's key performance indicators will be the following:

 - Percentage of energy recovered.